comunica/comunica/packages/actor-rdf-join-wrap-stream/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Factor-rdf-join-wrap-stream.svg)](https://www.npmjs.com/package/@comunica/actor-rdf-join-wrap-stream)

 A comunica Wrap Stream RDF Join Actor.
 This actor calls the `bus-iterator-transform` for all iterators produced by `query-operation` actors.
-This actor should only be included if you require the functionality of `bus-iterator-transform` as it will likely slow down query execution.
+This actor should only be included if you require the functionality of `bus-iterator-transform` as it may slow down query execution.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).